PoisotLab/2015_ms_datamining/ms.md

 observed in each pixel as the product of the probabilities of observing each species on its own: $\mathrm{P}(L_{ij}) \propto \mathrm{P}(i)\mathrm{P}(j)$.
 This resulted in one LDM ("link distribution model") for each interaction.
-It should be noted that co-occurrence here is entirely neutral, in that we assume that the probability that two species co-occur is independent.
+It should be noted that co-occurrence is considered to be entirely neutral, in that we assume that the probability that two species co-occur is independent (*i.e.* a predator is not more likely to be present if there are, or are not, potential preys).
 We also assume no variability in interactions, as in @have92.
 It is likely that, in addition to their occurrence, species co-occurrences and interactions [@pois15a] are affected by climate.
 Whether or not these constitute acceptable assumptions has to be decided for each study.

 The code to reproduce this analysis is in the `3_get_ldm.r` suppl. file.